carbon-design-system/rfcs/text/0000-carbon-addons.md

 ##### Docs Components
 Components used for the development of components with the dev server or display of components on the docs.

-##### Data Hooks
+##### Data Hook Utils
-An abstraction for making API calls with React hooks.
 This library provides a client-side cache and optimistic updates for Data Hooks.
+Handles all data hook calls and controls the response.

 ### Example Carbon Addon Structure
 All of these pieces add up to a working component library with a minimal amount of foundational development.
-For example, a Carbon Addon Libray would look something like this:
+For example, a Carbon Addon Libray could look something like this:

 ```
 /components